Call for Expressions of Interest:

 Required Profile and Qualifications

-The ASCOBANS Secretariat welcomes EOIs from organisations or individuals with substantive proven experience and capacity to provide the required output as described above.
+The ASCOBANS Secretariat welcomes EOIs from organizations or individuals with substantive proven experience and capacity to provide the required activities and outputs as described above can apply.
 In particular, the organization or individual should:

-The ASCOBANS Secretariat is looking forward to receiving EOIs by 4 October 2022, 12:00 noon CEST.
-Please include a brief technical proposal (max.
-2 pages), a financial offer, and the relevant CV(s).
+The ASCOBANS Secretariat is looking forward to receiving EOIs by Friday 20 January 2023, 09:00 CET.
+The EOI should be brief (2-3 pages) and include a technical proposal, description of the individual / team involved (incl.
+CVs annexed), and budget.
 Please send your EOI to the ASCOBANS Secretariat by email: firstname.lastname@example.org.

 An internship at the ASCOBANS Secretariat provides a good opportunity to gain experience in a multi-cultural and multi-disciplinary environment, as well as in the day-to-day functioning of an Multilateral Environmental Agreement (MEA) Secretariat.